Projects // Profile // Process // Book // Us

 Indoor Terrace

-New York City’s hot summers and cold winters make a multi-season room especially beneficial, open during temperate seasons and enclosed otherwise.
-An indoor terrace creates a unique sensory environment that evolves with the seasons.
-Shaded during warm weather and featuring large openings, the indoor terrace passively cools the air, lowering energy costs before it enters the building.
+New York City’s hot summers and cold winters make a multi-season room especially beneficial, open during temperate seasons and enclosed air-tight otherwise.
+An indoor terrace creates a unique environment that evolves with the seasons.
+Shaded during warm weather and featuring large openings, the indoor terrace passively cools the air before it enters the building, lowering energy costs .

-Radiant heating integrated into outdoor furniture provides warmth in winter, enabling extended use.
+Radiant heating provides warmth in early winter, allowing for extended use.
 In the summer, plantings and natural breezes help lower temperatures, promoting healthy indoor-outdoor living.

 More information here